Importance of Cyber Security in Singapore [2024]

 • AI-Powered Cyber Attacks:

-It is imperative for cybersecurity professionals to develop strong AI-driven defenses because it is anticipated that attackers would utilize AI to automate and optimize their techniques in cyberattacks.
+Cybersecurity professionals must develop strong AI-driven defenses because it is anticipated that attackers will utilize AI to automate and optimize their techniques in cyberattacks.

 • Quantum Computing Threats: